 A situational analysis has identified two major difficulties in the domain of Co3 in control education: the various gaps between theory and practice and a lack of real case studies in current curricula.
 Moreover, the research community is fragmented into a large number of sub-communities, some of which enjoying a high level of autonomy.

-The concrete outputs of the project to meet these objectives will be:
+The concrete outputs of these activities are:

 - Skills/competence Matrix: a tool used to compare the required competencies for a student and to design course content,